-- The school strongly advises that student mobile phones and devices should not be brought into school. - The school accepts that there may be particular circumstances in which a parent wishes their child to have a mobile phone for their own safety but all phones must be handed into the school office at the start of the day - Users bringing personal devices into school must ensure there is no inappropriate or illegal content on the device. - Pupils should be encouraged to mark their mobile device clearly with a form of identification, and use a tracking service where available.
+- The school strongly advises that student mobile phones and devices should not be brought into school. - The school accepts that there may be particular circumstances in which a parent/carer wishes their child to have a mobile phone for their own safety but all phones must be handed into the school office at the start of the day and collected at the end of the day. - Where a pupil is found with a mobile in school, including the playground, the phone will be taken from the pupil and placed in the office.
+Parents may be contacted to collect the phone - Pupils should be encouraged to mark their mobile device clearly with a form of identification, and use a tracking service where available.
 It is strongly advised that students use passwords / pin numbers to ensure that unauthorised calls cannot be made on their devices. - The school cannot take responsibility for loss or damage to pupils' personal mobile technology.
-Devices should not be left unattended in school, e.g. in bags or table trays. - Parents should be aware of the potential risks for children of using mobile technology such as theft, bullying and inappropriate contact, including grooming by unsuitable persons. - Parents are encouraged to ensure that suitable tracking and filtering systems are activated on mobile technology used by their children.
+Devices should not be left unattended in school, e.g. in bags or table trays. - Parents/carers should be aware of the potential risks for children of using mobile technology such as theft, bullying and inappropriate contact, including grooming by unsuitable persons. - Parents/carers are encouraged to ensure that suitable tracking and filtering systems are activated on mobile technology used by their children. - If a pupil is found taking photographs or video footage with a mobile phone of either pupils or teachers, this will be regarded as a serious offence and the Head teacher will decide on appropriate disciplinary action.
+If images of other pupils or teachers have been taken, the phone will not be returned to the pupil until the images have been removed by an appropriate person - If a pupil needs to contact his/her parents/guardians they will be allowed to use a school phone.
+If parents need to contact children urgently they should phone the school office and a message will be relayed promptly - It is the responsibility of parents and pupils to ensure mobile devices are adequately insured. - If a pupil breaches these rules the phone will be taken from the pupil and placed in the office.
+Parents may be contacted to collect the phone